 Professor Charles McNeil

 Professor McNeil, a specialist in childhood ailments, was born in Stranraer in 1881.
 While his family moved to Edinburgh when he was five, from the summer of 1893 for several years Charles and his brother spent school holidays at Sandmill Farm, Sandhead.
 In 1955 he felt the urge to put on record his memories of childhood days and later working holidays spent in the Rhins of Galloway.
 These were published in book form in the Free Press.
 This new edition has been edited by the Trust Chairman, Donnie Nelson, who has added explanatory notes and early photographs.

 Dr Murray was Chairman of the Whithorn Trust and is a commissioner of the Royal Commission on Ancient Historical Monuments of Scotland.
 She has been keenly interested in the archaeology of the Wigtownshire moors and wrote her dissertation on the subject as a mature student.

 Donnie Nelson who was born and educated in Stranraer spent 40 years of his working life with the Stranraer and Wigtownshire Free Press acting as part time reporter and contributor to the paper as well as various other duties.
 For almost 20 years he produced a weekly column which illustrated the history of people and places in Stranraer and the Rhins of Galloway.
 He served as a local Councillor for many years and in 1997 was appointed M.B.E. for services to housing.
-Mr Nelson is the active Chairman of Stranraer and District Local History since it was established until 2019 but remains an active member of the committee.
+Donnie was Chairman of Stranraer and District Local History since it was established until 2019 but remains an active member of the committee.

 A Peep at Stranraer's Past (NOW OUT OF PRINT)